 Winter Lecture Series

 Each winter, we sponsor a series of public talks exploring how people and events helped shape New England into what it is today.
-Our 15th season of providing enriching experiences to our community from notable experts on various historic topics starts in January!
+Our 16th season of providing enriching experiences to our community from notable experts on various historic topics starts in this month!

-We rely on donations and event ticket sales to fund our conservation efforts.
+We rely on donations and event ticket sales to fund our conservation efforts and this lecture series.
 Your donations are so appreciated.
 Some of you remember the lecture tip jar we keep on our welcome table next to the cookies!
 We also have a PayPal virtual tip jar: Donate to Spirits Alive today.
 Thank you!

 Lecture Archives